tuhiproject/tuhi/README.md

       interactivity (e.g. the user may need to press the sync button).

-      When the device connects, the daemon downloads all drawings from the device.
+      When the device connects, the daemon downloads all drawings from the device and disconnects from the device.
 If successfull, the drawings are deleted from the device.
 The data is held by the daemon in non-persistent storage until the daemon is stopped or we run out of memory, whichever happens earlier.
 Use GetJSONData() to retrieve the data from the daemon.

       When drawings become available from the device, the DrawingsAvailable property updates to the number of available drawings.